Perspective | Ruth Bader Ginsburg was the model us working moms needed

 So when the news came that Ruth Bader Ginsburg, the iconic working mother, had died, I thought of this woman I’d spoken with just hours earlier.
-Of the ways in which Ginsburg found parenting not to be a blockade to her success, but to be a relief, an inspiration.
+Of the ways in which Ginsburg found parenting not to be a blockade to her success, but a relief, an inspiration.

 “I attributed my success in law school largely to Jane,” Ginsburg told the Atlantic about starting law school when her daughter was 14 months old.
 “I felt each part of my life gave me respite from the other.”